nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 ### Changed Behavior of Known Features

-- The [Synchronize updates of Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) use case no longer returns any content.
+- The [Synchronize updates of Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) use case, which corresponds to the Connector route `POST /api/v2/Account/Sync`, no longer returns any content.
 Previously, new Messages or changes to Relationships were shown in the response after the use case was executed.
 As the [synchronization with the Backbone no longer returns anything]({% link _docs_integrate/migration-from-v4-to-v5.md %}#synchronization-with-backbone-returns-no-content-anymore), the corresponding [events]({% link _docs_integrate/connector-events.md %}) must be listened to instead in order to be informed about new Messages or changes to Relationships.
 - Stricter [validation of Requests]({% link _docs_integrate/migration-from-v4-to-v5.md %}#validation-of-requests) has been added.
 Therefore, changes will probably have to be made to existing Request flows.
 Both [sending Requests]({% link _docs_integrate/migration-from-v4-to-v5.md %}#sending-of-requests) and [responding to Requests]({% link _docs_integrate/migration-from-v4-to-v5.md %}#responding-to-requests) are affected.

 ### Changes to Error Codes, Use Cases and Events